-As of June 30, 2018, we had cash and cash equivalents of \$0.6 million and current liabilities of \$15.2 million.
-In early July 2018, we issued a Secured Convertible Promissory Note to Panacea Venture Management Company Ltd. (Panacea) with respect to two loans in the aggregate totaling \$1.5 million.
-As of August 3, 2018, and before any additional financings, including in connection with potential strategic transactions, we believe that we will only have sufficient cash resources available to support our operations through mid-August 2018.
-We are currently engaged in discussions for a potential strategic transaction that could provide additional capital to fund our activities.
-Lee's Pharmaceutical Holdings Limited (Lee's), the majority holder of our common stock, has indicated to us that it will provide us interim financial support while we work to complete the strategic transaction; however, we have not executed agreements for any additional advances at this time and there can be no assurance that additional interim support will be forthcoming.
+As of November 2, 2018, we had cash and cash equivalents of \$0.8 million.
+Before any additional financings, we believe that we will have sufficient cash resources available to support our operations through mid-November 2018.
+As we remain focused on completing a potential strategic transaction that could diversify our assets and bring in additional capital to fund our activities, we are dependent upon Lee's Pharmaceutical Holdings Limited (Lee's), the majority holder of our common stock, to provide us financial support; however, since we have not executed agreements for any additional advances at this time, there can be no assurance that additional support will be forthcoming.
 Moreover, in connection with these activities, we are incurring and will continue to incur potentially significant legal, accounting, and other professional fees that represent an additional financial burden for which we will require additional capital.

 We have not yet established an ongoing source of revenue sufficient to cover our operating costs and allow us to continue as a going concern.
 Our ability to continue as a going concern is dependent on our ability to raise additional capital, to fund our research and development programs, support our business operations and pay our existing obligations on a timely basis.
-However, in 2017, our AEROSURF phase 2b clinical trial did not meet its primary endpoint due, we believe, to a higher-than-anticipated rate of treatment interruptions experienced with the phase 2 prototype ADS.
-In response, we planned to conduct an additional AEROSURF bridge clinical study that is designed, among other things, to clinically evaluate the design and performance of our new phase 3 ADS.
-These events and the resulting delay in the AEROSURF clinical development program have made it difficult to attract investors and raise additional capital in the securities markets at this time and, as such, we have depended primarily upon the continuing support of Lee's Pharmaceutical Holdings Limited (Lee's), our majority stockholder and licensee in the Asia Pacific markets, and two previously announced loans from Panacea Venture Management Company Ltd. while we pursue the potential strategic transaction currently under discussion.
+However, in 2017, our AEROSURF phase 2b clinical trial did not meet its primary endpoint due, we believe, to a higher-than-anticipated rate of treatment interruptions experienced with the phase 2 prototype aerosol delivery system (ADS).
+In 2018, we have completed design verification testing and related development activities for our new phase 3 aerosol delivery system (phase 3 ADS, which we previously referred to as "NextGen ADS").
+We are also planning to conduct an additional AEROSURF bridge clinical study that is designed, among other things, to clinically evaluate the design and performance of our new phase 3 ADS.
+The resulting delay in the AEROSURF clinical development program has made it difficult to raise additional capital in the securities markets and, as a result, we have depended primarily upon the support of Lee's and two previously announced loans from Panacea Venture Management Company Ltd. There can be no assurance that such support will continue, however; and in any event, we will require additional capital beyond that provided by Lee's and Panacea to fund our bridge clinical study and there can be no assurance that we will be able to raise such additional capital, through the strategic transaction under discussion or equity offerings in the securities markets, if at all.